 How To Make Coconut Flour Muffins

 Muffins are notoriously easy to make, and these muffins with coconut flour are no different.
 There isn't as much of a learning curve to baking with coconut flour as you may think whether you are making a coconut flour bread recipe or coconut flour cookies.
 The key is balancing the dryness of the flour with enough moisture.
 There aren’t a lot of steps, and you only need 8 ingredients!

-First Step: Prepare a muffin tin with 8 paper liners, spritz with some cooking spray and preheat the oven to 350 degrees F.
+First Step: Prepare a muffin pan with 8 paper liners, spritz with some cooking spray and preheat the oven to 350 degrees F.

 Second Step: Mix together the coconut oil, coconut flour, sweetener, baking powder, vanilla, eggs, and coconut milk together until they are smooth in a medium mixing bowl.
 Then add in the coconut flakes and any other mix-ins you want to add.
-Evenly place the batter in 8 muffin tins.
+Evenly place the batter in 8 muffin cups.

 Third Step: Bake the coconut muffins for 25-30 minutes.
 They should be golden brown around the edges, and you should be able to touch them with your finger, and they are firm when done.

 You can add in pretty much anything as long as it fits into your eating lifestyle.
 I love using coconut flakes because it adds even more scrumptious coconut flavor.
 Make sure to check out the recipe video to see how I divide the batter and make 3 variations at once!
 Here are a few other ideas for you to try out.

 Chocolate Chips - Use sugar-free chocolate chips to cure your chocolate cravings.
 So good!
 I love adding chocolate to Zucchini Muffins too.